Illinois Compiled Statutes

 expressly or by necessary implication, by this Code, by Illinois statute,

-or the Illinois Constitution to municipalities may be exercised
+or by the Illinois Constitution to municipalities may be exercised

 notwithstanding effects on competition.